elec327/elec327.github.io/syllabus.md

 Additional Lab office hours may be requested on Canvas

-**Grader:**
-  - TBD

 ---

-**Class Hours:** Tuesday, Thursday 9:25-10:50 Room AL 121 (subject to change)
+**Class Hours:** Tuesday, Thursday 9:25-10:50 Room DH 1075 Our plan for this semester will be to have one lecture and one practicum each week during official class hours.
-Note – after spring break lectures will shift to about once per week.
 Students are expected to spend significant out-of-class time (~10 hours per week) working on lab assignments.

 **Lab Help Sessions:** See Lab Assistant hours or by request on [Piazza](https://piazza.com/class/ijk6s504wdz2uw) or through email
 Help sessions held in lab room A124